 Of course, it’s naive to think that any of this would be possible without the internet.
 When American political commentator Thomas L Friedman’s book, The World is Flat, was published in 2005, he described how technology well, flattened things.
 In terms of work, this meant that, globally, we were suddenly on a much more even playing field.
 It was a shift that “accidentally made Beijing, Bangalore and Bethesda next-door neighbours”, meaning that everyone and anyone would be able to “plug in and play”.

 Plug in and play they did.
 Today, the numbers of people working remotely are through the roof.
 In fact, it’s reported that at least 70% of people globally work remotely at least once a week.
+Even the latest update of video game The Sims offers players freelance career options, where their Sim can work from a location of their choosing.

 The benefits are clear for businesses like online coding school SuperHi, whose team are mostly remote, dotted between the US and the UK.
 For its New York-based founder Rik Lomas, working in this way offers access to a broader pool of talent: “We can pick the best people in the world, rather than just New York," he says.
 For creatives, too, that means a wifi password is a passport to work anywhere in the world.
 One member of Rik’s team works from a co-working space more than 3,000 miles away, on a farm in Scotland.